swarnendubiswas/dotemacs/README.md

 - Emacs hangs sometimes when working with `text-mode` or `markdown-mode`
   - My guess is this has to do with either `flycheck-grammarly` or `prettier`
 - Resolve yaml and xml lsp over tramp, not working
-- `xref-find-references` not working
 - LaTeX LSP: automatic gc and `flyspell-word` seem expensive
 - Bash LSP takes lot of memory
 - Flycheck not working with .el files with `no-byte-compile` in `.dir-locals.el`
-- Auctex 13.0 support is not working
 - Use `straight` or `quelpa` to install packages directly from GitHub